Frequently Asked Questions

 Explain to your customer that this is not a FEE for paying with a credit card, but rather an incentive to pay with CASH.
 The Non-Cash Adjustment Rate simply covers the increasingly high cost of credit cards, which is waived when you pay with CASH.

-The flat rate CASH DISCOUNT program has evolved from The Durbin Amendment.
+The flat rate Take Charge program has evolved from The Durbin Amendment.

 The Durbin Amendment is Section 920 in the Dodd-Frank Wall Street Reform and Consumer Act, which is part of the broader Financial Regulation Reform and Consumer Act passed by the Senate in May 2010.

-July 21, 2011, merchants can impose a $10 minimum on credit card transaction and can offer cash discounts at the register for cash purchases.
+July 21, 2011, merchants can impose a $10 minimum on credit card transactions.
 This was previously banned in VISA® and Mastercard® merchant agreements.